-The tarot has long been a source of great fascination for the Surrealist movement.
-It was championed by André Breton and left an enduring mark with many artists within the movement.
+The tarot has long been a source of great fascination for the Surrealists.
+Championed by André Breton it left an enduring mark with many artists within the movement.
 So when we read news that the feminist and Surrealist Leonora Carrington (1917-2011) had produced designs for a Major Arcana, we were intrigued.
 Soon after, at the invitation of our friend Susan Aberth, Aisha and I found ourselves attending Magical Tales, an ambitious exhibition of Carrington’s work held at the Museo del Arte Moderno in Mexico City, where Carrington had settled after the Second World War.

 Arranged chronologically and with great sensitivity by the curator, Tere Arcq, Magical Tales provided us with a rare opportunity to see the evolution and diversity of Carrington’s work, from early juvenilia to the late large canvases.
 Here too were tapestries, bronzes, masks, theatre designs and furniture, including a domestic screen and child’s cot, both embellished with magical figures.
 And especially noteworthy were Carrington’s articulated dolls, elongated and ethereal, seemingly brought to life from the her idiosyncratic spirit world.